When the Magic Fades: The Risks of Low-Code Software for Federal Agencies

 Customization Constrained: The Magic Hits Its Limits

-Low-code platforms do have a place in software development.
+Low-code software does have a place in software development.
 They’re best suited for building simple, non-critical applications that don’t require deep customization or high levels of scalability.
 These platforms can effectively create prototypes or lightweight apps where long-term maintenance and complex integrations aren’t a priority.
 However, for applications in a federal environment, particular care must be taken to ensure both accessibility and security are adequately addressed.

 The Security Illusion: Low-Code as a Trojan Horse